-However, in other situations, particularly in private, this can be a difficulty, such as when you are throwing a remote party or religious service, or when you are attending – something that is no longer unusual in Corona times.
+However, in other situations, particularly in private, this can be difficult, such as when you are throwing a remote party or religious service or attending something that is no longer unusual in Corona times.

-A high-quality music mode is available in Microsoft Teams, however, it must be turned on by everyone involved by clicking the High fidelity mode button.
+A high-quality music mode is available in Microsoft Teams.
+However, everyone involved must turn it on by clicking the High fidelity mode button.

 Microsoft’s office and more communication tools have long been utilized for more than just business; many people also use them to communicate with their friends and family.
 Of course, the epidemic is partially to blame.
-Music recognition is more than practical in private, and it is currently being enhanced.
+Music recognition is more than practical in private and is currently being enhanced.

 Video conferencing, which has become a part of everyday life for almost two years, is one of the most important elements of Microsoft Teams.
 However, teams and co. are frequently utilized in their spare time, particularly when they wish to stay in touch, but the Corona caution prohibits face-to-face encounters.